sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7400 - excel-reference.md

 **Overview**

-Sensible transforms its JSON API extraction output to a spreadsheet using the following rules:
+Sensible transforms the output of its extraction API from JSON to a spreadsheet using the following rules:

 - Each document transforms into one Excel file.
 In the file:
 - the `fields` sheet lists each piece of document data that can be represented as a single cell value.
 For example, an extracted total monthly mortgage dollar amount.